IDPetrov93/Second-Mind/CONCEPTS.md

 ## Evidence

-Information that supports or contradicts one or more claims.
+Evidence is the role that Information plays when it is used to evaluate one or more Claims.

-Evidence changes confidence.
+Evidence is contextual.

-Evidence does not create truth.

-The same evidence may support competing claims.
+The same Information may support one Claim, dispute another, or be irrelevant to many others.

-Evidence may support or contradict multiple claims.

----
+Evidence influences Confidence.

+Evidence never establishes truth.

 ## Claim